vuestorefront/vue-storefront/packages/core/docs/performance/other-optimizations.md

 Once you've identified critical code, move that code from the render-blocking URL to an inline `<script>` tag.
 Do the same for the styles required for the first paint inside a `<style>` block at the `<head>` of the HTML page and load the rest of the styles asynchronously using the `preload` link.

-TODO: Add Nuxt.js example or libraries that can do that in Nuxt.js

 ## Swap fonts :ledger:

 Leverage the `font-display` CSS feature to ensure that the text is visible to the user while web fonts are loading.